GwendolyneFreddy/Infinity-Animations/README.md

 #### Mac OS X

-:warning: Unfortunately, this mod is not currently fully compatible with OS X because a few components patching exe file do not support OS X. If you wish to make it so, please post your interest in the <a href="http://www.shsforums.net/forum/594-infinity-animations/">forum</a>.
+>:warning: Unfortunately, **this mod is not currently fully compatible with OS X** because a few components patching exe file do not support OS X. If you wish to make it so, please post your interest in the <a href="http://www.shsforums.net/forum/594-infinity-animations/">forum</a>.
 (It may help to examine your game launcher and the contents of the existing patch in an editor if you have any technical expertise.)

-&#128541; However, since EE games don't need to be patched to benefit from Infinity Animations, it can be installed on Mac OS X EE games.
+&#128541; **However,** since EE games don't need to be patched to benefit from Infinity Animations, **it can be installed on Mac OS X EE games**.

 Infinity Animations for EE for Mac OS X is distributed in the same compressed archive and includes a WeiDU installer.